CraftRigs

 Apple Silicon uses unified memory — a single pool of fast memory shared between the CPU, GPU, and Neural Engine.
 The M4 Pro can address all 48GB of its unified memory for model inference.
 There's no spill, no bandwidth penalty for overflow.
 It's a genuinely different architecture.

-M4 Pro memory bandwidth:
+M4 Pro memory bandwidth (Apple M4 Pro specifications):

-• 10-core GPU variant: 273 GB/s memory bandwidth
+• 10-core GPU variant: 273 GB/s unified memory bandwidth

 • 14-core GPU variant: 273 GB/s (same memory system)